justbuchanan/cs4240-proj1/README.md

 Each time the compiler runs, it builds a control flow graph of the IR code and writes a `cfg.dot` and `cfg.png` file.
 This lets us quickly see what the graph looks like in picture form.

+The register allocator to use is set in Driver.java, so they can be swapped out easily to try different strategies.

 # MIPS Generation